-Did you know that Umeå University became Sweden's fifth university?
-It was achieved in great part to the marketing efforts of Gösta Skoglund, a local politician and member of the Swedish Parliament from 1940–1970.
+Did you know that Umeå University became Sweden's fifth university on 17 September 1965?
+This was achieved in great part to the marketing efforts of Gösta Skoglund, a local politician and member of the Swedish Parliament from 1940–1970.

 The politicians had to choose between Härnösand and Umeå.
 They decided on Umeå in 1963, changing the course of the city's history.